NordDRG 2019 Swe definition tables

 There were some technical difficulties in the prouduction with FoxPro.

-#1 Updated by Ralph Dahlgren about 1 month ago
+#1 Updated by Ralph Dahlgren over 1 year ago

 - File SWE2019-PR-SOS-20181031 - leverans.mdb added